Roaring Back: Employers Add 916,000 Jobs As Economy Emerges From Winter Slump

 Forecasters expect the job gains to continue, provided a recent uptick in coronavirus cases doesn't erupt into a full-blown wave.

-"It's just very important that we continue to be diligent when it comes to public health, so that we don't have to risk either lockdowns again, or frankly just people being scared to go outside," Sandza said.

-Coronavirus vaccinations have ramped up rapidly, with an average of 2.9 million shots given daily over the last week.
-But new infections are also climbing again, after falling sharply in February and early March.
+Coronavirus vaccinations have ramped up rapidly with an average of 2.9 million shots given daily over the past week.
+But new infections are also climbing again after falling sharply in February and early March.

 "It's almost like a race to try to get the maximum number of people vaccinated before the virus has a chance to mutate into something that we can't handle," said Raphael Bostic, president of the Federal Reserve Bank of Atlanta.

-"Even at a million [additional] jobs a month — which would be an incredible number — we're still looking at least into 2022 before we get to pre-pandemic levels," Bostic said during a presentation to the World Affairs Council of Atlanta Tuesday.
+"Even at a million [additional] jobs a month — which would be an incredible number — we're still looking at least into 2022 before we get to pre-pandemic levels," added Bostic, who was speaking during a presentation to the World Affairs Council of Atlanta on Tuesday.
 "We've still got a ways to go on the employment front before I think we'll be in a position to really exhale and let the marketplace play out as it will."

+This week, Biden proposed an additional $2 trillion in federal spending on infrastructure and other measures, which he described as an investment in the nation's long-term growth.
+The president plans to meet with lawmakers from both parties to discuss that plan when Congress returns from its Easter recess.

+"Debate is welcome," Biden said.
+"Compromise is inevitable.
+Changes is my plan are certain.
+But inaction is not an option."

 Manufacturing has recovered more quickly from the pandemic than businesses that rely on in-person services.
 Factories added 53,000 workers last month.